csiro-robotics/LoGG3D-Net/README.md

 unzip checkpoints.zip
 ```
 - Download the [KITTI odometry dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php), the [MulRan dataset](https://sites.google.com/view/mulran-pr/dataset) and set the paths in ```config/eval_config.py```.
+- For the KITTI odometry dataset, we are using the refined ground-truth poses provided in [SemanticKITTI](http://semantic-kitti.org/dataset.html#download).
 - For the MulRan dataset, create ```scan_poses.csv``` files for each sequence using:
 ```bash
 python ./utils/data_utils/mulran_save_scan_poses.py